NetInventors/sw.ext.neti_tool_kit/README.md

 https://github.com/NetInventors/sw.ext.neti_tool_kit/

 ## Changelog
-The changelog and all available commits are located under <https://github.com/NetInventors/sw.ext.neti_tool_kit/commits>.
+The changelog and all available commits are located [here](https://github.com/NetInventors/sw.ext.neti_tool_kit/commits).

 ## Get involved and let's get better together
 We highly appreciate if you want to add further functions and nifty helper tools.
 Just fork our plugin and create a pull request.